If you want to learn how to give advice that people actually listen to, there are two things you can do:

 So what do you do when someone asks you for advice?

 First, resist the temptation to launch into how “simple” and “easy” it is.
 If it was easy, they would have already done it.
-In short, shut the hell up.

 Second, you want to measure how serious they are.
 Are they just asking to complain?
 Do they just want you to tell them they’re doing fine (i.e., what a surprising number of people want: validation).
 Or do they actually want detailed, specific advice?